Lifailon/CrystalDisk-Cli/README.md

 # CrystalDisk-cli

+> 💡 Planing to add scripts for passing metrics to InfluxDB and rendering in Grafana

-Command line interface (PowerShell module) for sofrtware CrystalDisk
+Command Line Interface via PowerShell module for sofrtware [CrystalDiskInfo](https://github.com/hiyohiyo/CrystalDiskInfo).

 Function: `Get-DiskInfo`